open-telemetry/oteps/text/0001-telemetry-without-manual-instrumentation.md

       * Note that, by design, this is not expected to affect Datadog end-users
   * Moved repo is GA’d: all new plugins (and improvements to the auto-instrumentation core) happen in the `auto-instr-foo` repo

-There are some languages which will have OpenTelemetry support before there's Datadog `dd-trace-foo` support.
+There are some languages that will have OpenTelemetry support before they have Datadog `dd-trace-foo` support.
 In those situations, we will fall back to the requirements in this OTEP and leave the technical determinations up to the language SIG and the OpenTelemetry TC.

+### Governance of the auto-instrumentation libraries

+The maintainers for each language `foo` will retain their Approver/Maintainer status and privileges for the `auto-instr-foo` repositories.

 ### Mini-FAQ about this proposal